-This is a relatively large park with many exotic trees, but the main conservation interest is a patch of hawthorn scrub (managed for wildlife) and an area of meadow rich in grass species.
+This is a relatively large park with many exotic trees, but the main conservation interest is a patch of native ash and pedunculated oak woodland with hawthorn scrub (managed for wildlife) and an area of meadow rich in grass species.

 Local Wildlife Site